dparedesh/susy-statistical-interpretation/README.md

             python generateCommands.py --merge --doBlind ALL  --Model Mc16SusyGG2StepWZ --SR Rpc2L0b --Sys None

-  This line will create the proper  command to merge all related results for the exclusion fits with `ALL` regions blinded  for the`GG2StepWZ` model at `Rpc2L0b` signal region `without systematics` included.
-It will merge the results  into one file per theory variation, i.e. nom, up and down, which are needed for plotting part.
+  This line will create the proper  command to merge all related results for the exclusion fits with `ALL` regions blinded  for the `GG2StepWZ` model at `Rpc2L0b` signal region `without systematics` included.
+It will merge the results  into one file per theory variation, i.e. nom, up, and down, which are needed for the plotting part.
   Results will be stored in `HistFitter/results/` (the main script used is `generateCommands.py`)